thepsauce/C-Shell-Builder/README.md

 # C-Shell-Builder

 Use this as a simple project manager for a C project.
-Since I am using this myself, I will try to keep adding features whenever I need them, suggestions are highly appreciated.
+Since I am using this myself, I will try to keep adding features whenever I need them.

 ## Usage